PathoGUI/Patho_grading_GUI/examples/EXAMPLES.md

 # Example for Pathology Grading GUI
 This document illustrates how to use Pathology Grading software.
-Installation guide can be found in *installation_guide.md* in *tech_review* folder.
+Installation guide can be found in *installation_guide.md* in this folder.
 To start the software, run *'python GUI_pyqt5.py'*

 ## Login
 1) Login page shows up